-How to Make Money Streaming: 11 Ways to Generate Revenue from Online Video [2021 Update]
+How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

-Since online video streaming is becoming more popular than ever, many businesses are tapping into the medium as a revenue source.
-In fact, there are quite a few ways to generate income from video streaming to cover those costs.
+Online video streaming is becoming the most popular way of delivering content, giving broadcasters various opportunities for live stream monetization.
+Also, many businesses are tapping into the medium as a revenue source and are looking to generate income from video streaming to cover production costs.

-In this post, we’re going to discuss how to make money by streaming content over the internet.
-We will cover the basics of video monetization and some expenses that broadcasters can expect before we get into the top 11 ways to generate revenue from online video streaming.
+In this post, we’ll discuss how to make money from streaming content and cover the basics of earning through live broadcasts.
+We’ll look into the expenses broadcasters can expect and overview the top 14 ways to generate revenue from online video streaming.

 Table of Contents